conde-nast-international/cnid-tech-tests/infra-task/README.md

 - An ability to handle code like a software engineer
 - Maintainability of solutions
+- Containers
+- Infrastructure as Code
+- Monitoring
+- Consideration of CI/CD
 - Resilience, particularly to Chaotic Monkeys
 - Ability to develop applications locally in a consistent environments
-- Concise documentation
+- Concise documentation (please include a README)
-- Containers
-- Infrastructure as Code
-- Monitoring, but you shouldn’t be concerned about it for now
-- CI/CD, again, don’t worry about this for this exercise

 ## Option 1